simonstl/mediekey/README.md

 # mediekey
 # Windows keyboard layout extending Canadian French, for entering old books

-If you're used to English-language keyboards but need to enter texts with lots of foreign characters, Mediekey plus a $20 [HP French-Canadian SK806a keyboard](https://www.newegg.com/p/0GA-0012-006F5?Item=9SIAJCJ8HH2056) or $24 [Dell KB216T C36YV](https://www.newegg.com/p/0GA-002N-005Y7).
+If you're used to English-language keyboards but need to enter texts with lots of foreign characters, Mediekey plus a $20 [HP French-Canadian SK806a keyboard](https://www.newegg.com/p/0GA-0012-006F5?Item=9SIAJCJ8HH2056) or $24 [Dell KB216T C36YV](https://www.newegg.com/p/0GA-002N-005Y7) can help you out.
 You'll also need the (free but not open source) [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339) 1.4 (MKLC).
 Mediekey provides a Windows keyboard layout for the Canadian French layout that you can compile and install as part of Français (Canada) language support.
+(Unless you have Windows 10 Home Single Language Edition, in which case you have to upgrade to Windows 10 Home or Windows 10 Pro first.)

 I believe this layout supports all the characters printed on the keyboard, plus a variety of additional characters hiding behind AltGr.
 Most of them are pharmacy or German letter-combinations used in the old varnish cookbooks I've been typing in.
-(Oops.
-I still have to add support for the macron and macron below.)

 The key file you need from this project is [HpSK806a.klc](https://github.com/simonstl/mediekey/blob/master/HpSK806a.klc).
 This contains the information MKLC needs to let you edit the layout or compile an installer that will let you use the layout.